 The El Gallo complex is located in Mexico’s Sinaloa State, along the foothills of the Sierra Madres.
-McEwen Mining announced the initial discovery holes form the El Gallo silver/gold discovery in November 2008.
+McEwen Mining announced the initial discovery holes from the El Gallo silver/gold discovery in November 2008.
 The complex includes the El Gallo and Palmarito silver deposits and the Magistral gold deposit, located within a 13 km (8 mile) radius.

 Phase 1: El Gallo Phase I achieved its first gold pour in September 2012.
 Commercial production was accomplished on January 1, 2013.
 Production is expected to average about 50,000 ounces of gold per year at a cost of $800 per ounce.